tex216/Mobile-Android-App-Development/GroupProject/Docs/TestPlan.md

 *Describe how bugs and enhancement requests will be tracked.*

+Bugs and enhancements will be created as a Git issue.
+Git issues will be prioritized by their impact.
+Prioritization will be issues with impacts to requirements (bugs or enhancements), bugs with existing features, and nice-to-have enhancements as lowest priority.

 ### 1.5 Technology

 *Describe any testing technology you intend to use or build (e.g., JUnit, Selenium).*

+* JUnit for unit tests
+* Android Studio emulator for integration and system tests

 ## 2 Test Cases